Who We Are

 • providing educational resources

-• encouraging spiritual connection supported by quality 12-step recovery groups
+• encouraging spiritual connection supported by quality 12-Step recovery groups

-• emphasizing appropriate boundaries and bottom lines
+• emphasizing appropriate boundaries and bottom lines for safety

 • recommending qualified therapy.